klarna/kastle/README.md

+# **THIS PROJECT IS NO LONGER MAINTAINED!**

+This is an archived, read-only repository.
+Klarna is no longer using Kastle, and after 3 years of inactivity the decision has been made to also stop maintaining the project.

 # Kastle - Kafka REST proxy
 Kastle is a REST interface to Kafka cluster for producers, powered by [Brod](https://github.com/klarna/brod), [Cowboy](https://github.com/ninenines/cowboy) and [Erlang VM](http://www.erlang.org/).